aleksati/dataset-sonification-with-web-audio/README.md

 5. [p5 documentation](#p5-documentation)
 6. [Organizers](#organizers)

-## Intro
+## Introduction

-Welcome!
-Included here are files and info for a workshop in creative data visualization and sonification, held in collaboration with the Digital Scholarship Days at the University of Oslo.

 The term `Sonification` refers to the use of non-speech audio to convey information or perceptualize data.
 In this workshop, we will learn how to use sonification and dynamic images to display multidimensional data in a web browser.
 We will explore these concepts in a creative way while still preserving coherence with the data bring rendered.
 As a bonus, we will show you how to embed this into your personal UiO page.

 For location and additional information, visit the [official event page](https://www.ub.uio.no/english/courses-events/events/all-libraries/2023/digital-scholarship-days/data-visualization.html).